jorittmo/singcar/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Exchanged URLs for DOI-links in references as requested.
 * Made print output more compact.
 * Removed confusing statistics without interpretative value.
 * Removed `type = cairo` from vignette (as requested) since Cairo-based devices are not always available.